 1974: The First BTK Murders

 On the morning of January 15, 1974, Dennis Rader, just shy of his 29th birthday, murdered four members of the Otero family in their Wichita home.
-Joseph Otero, 38, a retired Air Force officer, Julie Otero, 34, a former Coleman employee, and their son Joseph II, 9, were bound and strangled to death in an upstairs bedroom.
+Joseph Otero, 38, a retired Air Force officer; Julie Otero, 34, a former Coleman employee; and their son Joseph II, 9, were bound and strangled to death in an upstairs bedroom.
 Daughter Josephine, 11, was found hanged from a pipe in the basement.
-Rader masturbated in the basement, leaving behind DNA evidence that would later link him to the crime scene.
+Rader masturbated in the basement, leaving behind DNA evidence that would, 30 years later, link him to the crime scene.
 He then pocketed a few souvenirs—a watch, a radio—and left the Otero household.
 Later that afternoon, 15-year-old Charlie Otero returned home from school and found the bodies of his murdered family.

 The Otero slayings shocked the Wichita community.
 And just three months later, Rader killed again.
 On April 4, 1974, he broke into the residence of 21-year-old Kathryn Bright, another former Coleman employee.
 Rader expected only Kathryn to return home that afternoon—but Kathryn’s brother Kevin was with her.
 Armed with a gun, Rader ordered Kevin to tie up his sister.
 He then took Kevin to a separate room and bound and gagged him.
 But when Rader tried to strangle Kevin, Kevin broke free and fought back.
 In the ensuing struggle, Rader twice shot Kevin (a third shot grazed his skin).
 Kevin collapsed to the floor.
 Rader presumed the man dead; in fact, Kevin was pretending to be dead and soon escaped the house to get help.
 Meanwhile, Rader returned to Kathryn.
 He stabbed her multiple times in the abdomen and then fled the scene.

 Kathryn Bright later died from her wounds at the hospital.
-Amazingly, Kevin survived the assault, and is the only known person to have survived a BTK attack.
+Amazingly, Kevin survived the assault; he is the only known person to have survived a BTK attack.

 It was the first of Rader’s taunting missives to the public, and the first appearance of his self-appointed nickname.
 The sobriquet would stick.